preciofishbone/OmniaDocsG2/blocks/faq/index.rst

 In this block, you can create content that is presented in an accordion style format, for FAQ:s and other purposes.

+When there's no content in the block, it's completely hidden in read view.

 Settings
 *********
 The following settings will be available: